Code-Institute-Submissions/uc-frontend-project1/README.md

 - Home page allows the user to select the God/Goddess the children will be looking at
 - Cartoons can be selected by language the parents or the children are most comfortable in watching.
-- The website will be written in both English and Tamil as the aim is to be user friendly for both parents and children globally.
+- The website is written in English however, the videos and songs are in tamil as the aim is to be user friendly for both parents and children globally.
 - The navbar remains collapsed throughout the different screen sizes for a simpler design.

 FEATURES LEFT TO IMPLEMENT